alexalexfell-gif/theisland/README.md

 6. This tool is not designed or validated for psychological diagnosis, personnel selection, or competency certification.
 7. The software is designed only as a visualization aid and does not generate, store, or infer evaluative metrics about individuals.
 8. The tool does not claim predictive, diagnostic, or evaluative validity.
+9. The author does not guarantee the integrity of the software after it has been modified or redistributed by third parties.

 ---